Indeterminacy in classical cosmology with dark matter: Abstract

 \section{Abstract}

-We describe a case of indeterminacy in general relativity for homogeneous and isotropic cosmologies for a class of dark energy fluids.
+{We describe a case of indeterminacy in general relativity for homogeneous and isotropic cosmologies for a class of dark energy fluids.
 The cosmologies are parametrized by an equation of state variable, with one instance giving the same solution as Norton's mechanical dome.
-Our example goes beyond previously studied cases in that indeterminacy lies in the evolution of spacetime itself.
+Our example goes beyond previously studied cases in that indeterminacy lies in the evolution of spacetime itself: the onset of the Big Bang is indeterminate.
+We show further that the indeterminacy is resolved if the dynamics is viewed relationally.}